Home Loans

 Suggested read: Home Loan Tax Benefit

-Understanding Pre-EMIs Tax Benefit Implications
+Understanding Pre-EMI Tax Benefit Implications

 While you’re paying Pre-EMI interest, you might wonder if there’s any relief or tax benefit you can get on this amount.
 The answer is yes but with a catch.
 The tax system understands that homeowners need some relief, especially when they’re shouldering the burden of both construction and loan interest.
 However, this relief or tax deduction on the Pre-EMI interest is not immediate.